The Books of Magic: Films

 A film version of The Books of Magic has been in development hell for many years.
 It was originally optioned "by Warner Bros. some years before the first Harry Potter book was published" (a series which has been frequently compared to this series (see Harry Potter influences and analogues)), with Neil Gaiman signing on as executive producer in 1998.
-After several years of drafting and redrafting, the script moved so far from the original concept that Gaiman and Paul Levitz advised the filmmakers that any audience seeing it expecting a film based on the comic would be disappointed, and decided to develop the movie themselves.
+After several years of drafting and redrafting, the script moved so far from the original concept that Gaiman and Paul Levitz advised the filmmakers that any audience seeing it expecting a film based on the comic would be disappointed, and decided to develop the film themselves.
 They worked with screenwriter Matt Greenberg, who had written early drafts of the original script, to come up with some closer to the original story.
 As yet, no adaption has been filmed or scheduled for release.

 References in other media

 A section of Paul Cornell's Doctor Who spin-off novel Happy Endings features Death in a brief cameo, quoting her dialogue from the original The Books of Magic mini-series.
 The section was written by author Neil Penswick, as part of a chapter written in tandem by the authors of the previous 49 novels.

 The faerie market in Gaiman's novel Stardust has many similarities to the one presented in the original miniseries.
 This may not be surprising as it's simply a case of Gaiman borrowing a portion of one work to use in the other.

-The faerie market also makes references to amongst other things My Neighbour Totoro, Kiki's Delivery Service, Rupert Bear, and a possible future Sir Timothy Hunter, which can be seen directly to the right of Tim Hunter when he first arrives at the market.

 In 2012, Timothy Hunter and the Books of Magic make a return in The New 52 series Justice League Dark where a reluctant Tim, having given up his magic, is reunited with John Constantine and Madame Xanadu to stop an old nemesis of Constantine's from getting his hands on the books.